 All mounted on a common frame.

 The tank for the electrolyte is of welded construction, made from mild steel of adequate thickness and strengthened by gussets – where needed.
-The inner surface of the tank is lined with FRP or Epoxy coating to provide greater corrosion resistance.
+The inner surface of the tank is coated with special corrosion resistant epoxy paint to achieve the long life.

 The tank can be filled from the top and drained through a drain plug provided at the bottom of the tank.
 Level gauge, with over flow spout, is provided for visual indication of the electrolyte level.